1880s Bufford Ice Skating Trade Card Set and Checklist

 Bufford Ice Skating Trade Card Checklist

-I know of two cards in this issue though it is possible that others actually exist.
+I know of three cards in this issue though it is possible that others actually exist.

 - Ice Hockey